celo-org/SocialConnect/asv2/privacy.md

-# Attestation Privacy
+# Attestations Privacy

 Identifiers are obfuscated to preserve the privacy of on-chain attestations.
 This is done by hashing over the identifier and a secret pepper.
 Directly using the hash of just the identifier is avoided, as attackers could still discover attestation mappings via a [rainbow table attack](https://wikipedia.org/wiki/Rainbow_table).

 The secret pepper used for obfuscation is obtained through the [Oblivious Decentralized Identifier Service (ODIS)](https://docs.celo.org/protocol/identity/odis).
 Standardizing the pepper is necessary for interoperability, so that clients can discover each others attestations.
 Peppers produced by ODIS are cryptographically strong, and so cannot be guessed in a brute force or rainbow table attack.
 ODIS also imposes a rate limit to prevent attackers from scanning a large number of identifiers.
-Aside from privacy-preserving identifier attestions, ODIS can also be used for other use cases, such as [password hardening](https://docs.celo.org/protocol/identity/odis-use-case-key-hardening).
+Aside from privacy-preserving identifier attestions, ODIS can also be used for other use cases, such as [account recovery](https://docs.celo.org/protocol/identity/encrypted-cloud-backup).

   - [Obfuscated Identifier Derivation](#obfuscated-identifier-derivation)
     - [Identifier Types and Prefixes](#identifier-types-and-prefixes)